Jamiski80/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the third line of a file
+display something with new line